Acclaimed artist duo showing in Norway for the first time

 About the Nobel Peace Center

-- one of Norway's most visited museums, with app 250.000 visitors per year.
+- one of Norway's most visited museums, with more than 200.000 visitors per year, including school groups

 - presents the story of Alfred Nobel, the Nobel Peace Prize laureates and their work